apache/nuttx/configs/sama5d4-ek/README.txt

    for the PWM and the Timer/Counter drivers.
 These drivers use the BOARD_MCK_FREQUENCY definition in more complex ways and will require some minor redesign and re-testing before they can be available.

+5) Board-related I2C issues have prevented integration of the WM8904 audio decoder.
+So the NxWM Media Player demo cannot produce sounds.